The Thought Experiment

 - He Stays a Stranger in Times of the HG Wells context

 In 3111, Otra has a vision of a temporal, somatic and spatial switcheroo that overwhelms her.
 You can find the postings of Mirror Masquerade here:

 On the ISS NCC-1701 Enterprise, the captain's dalliance has a surprise in store for him.
 This is an Original Series (TOS) story.
 Takes place in 2267 and is an adjunct to the first canon Mirror Universe story, Mirror, Mirror.
 You can find the postings of That's Not My Name here:

 It Had to be You

 On the ISS NCC-1701 Enterprise, a body is found, and an investigation is begun.
 This is an Original Series (TOS) story.
 Takes place in 2267 and is an adjunct to the first canon Mirror Universe story, Mirror, Mirror.
 You can find the postings of It Had to be You here:

 Smash Your Dominion

 This a Mirror Universe version of Hold Your Dominion as imagined if a network executive demanded that an MU episode be written.
 Takes place in 2380.
-You can find Smash Your Dominion here:
+You can find the postings of Smash Your Dominion here: